sisinflab/warprec/warprec/utils/config/README.md

 ...
 ```

-`ItemMin`: All the transactions containing an item with less then the specified number of interactions, will be discarded.
+`ItemMin`: Removes all interactions involving items with fewer interactions than the specified `min_interactions` threshold.

 ```yaml
 filtering: